GodRishUniverse/GodRishUniverse/README.md

 * I like to innovate.
 *  A passionate AI/ML developer.
-* 🔭 I’m currently working on Research Paper implementations
+* 🔭 I’m currently working on Research Paper implementations and Neural Networks in C++ and CUDA.
+* LEARNING ALGORITHMS!
 * Feel free to send cool technological ideas/things my way!
 * 📫 Connect with me on LinkedIn or reach out to me: [agarwalrishabh2005@gmail.com](agarwalrishabh2005@gmail.com)
-* few of my other interests: Quantum Computing, Ar/VR, Blockchain, Computer Graphics, BCI and Material Sciences and Physics to name a few.
+* few of my other interests: Quantum Computing, AR/VR, Blockchain, Computer Graphics, BCI and Material Sciences and Physics to name a few.

 <h2 style="text-align: center;"> Interested in AI/ML Internship Roles.
 Feel free to contact me! </h2>